 There are many and varied advantages to the integrative approach to therapy and “the bringing together of affective, cognitive, behavioral, physiological, and systems approaches to psychotherapy” (Moursund & Erskine, 2011, p.
 33).

 Is powerful and far reaching, working with different patients, problems, and contexts

 Keeps a focus on the common factors proven vital in therapy, including the therapeutic alliance, the client’s expectations, and the therapist’s degree of empathy

 Is flexible to the needs of the therapist’s patients and sensitive to the therapeutic alliance

 Recognizes clients as the most critical common factor in change — their capacity for self-healing enables them to move forward

 Places treatment within the perspective of human development and includes development tasks, need sensitivities, and opportunities for growth and new learning

 Integrative Therapy Training Programs

-There are multiple training options for becoming skilled as an integrative therapist (or other mental health professional); therefore, reviewing the options and considering costs, timing, and flexibility before deciding is vital.
+There are multiple integrative therapy training options for becoming skilled as an integrative therapist (or other mental health professional); therefore, reviewing the options and considering costs, timing, and flexibility before deciding is vital.